thchr/Crystalline.jl/README.md

     │     -1.0
     └─────────────────────────────────────────────

-# compute the character table for the small irreps at the Γ point
+# construct the character table for the small irreps at the Γ point
 julia> CharacterTable(lgirs["Γ"])
 CharacterTable{3}: #16 (P222 at Γ = [0.0, 0.0, 0.0])
 ──────┬────────────────